Essential fatty acid: Food sources

-Some of the food sources of ω-3 and ω-6 fatty acids are fish and shellfish, seaweed oil, flaxseed (linseed) and flaxseed oil, hemp seed, olive oil, soya oil, canola (rapeseed) oil, chia seeds, pumpkin seeds, sunflower seeds, leafy vegetables, and walnuts.
+Some of the food sources of ω−3 and ω−6 fatty acids are fish and shellfish, seaweed oil, flaxseed (linseed) and flaxseed oil, hemp seed, olive oil, soya oil, canola (rapeseed) oil, chia seeds, pumpkin seeds, sunflower seeds, leafy vegetables, and walnuts.

 Essential fatty acids play a part in many metabolic processes, and there is evidence to suggest that low levels of essential fatty acids, or the wrong balance of types among the essential fatty acids, may be a factor in a number of illnesses, including osteoporosis.

-Fish is the main source of the longer omega-3 fats; eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), though they initially acquire these fats through the consumption of algae and seaweed.
-Some plant-based foods contain omega-3 in the form of alpha-linolenic acid (ALA), which appears to have a modest benefit for cardiovascular health.
+Fish is the main source of the longer omega−3 fats; eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), though they initially acquire these fats through the consumption of algae and seaweed.
+Some plant-based foods contain omega−3 in the form of alpha-linolenic acid (ALA), which appears to have a modest benefit for cardiovascular health.
 The human body can (and in case of a purely vegetarian diet often must unless certain algae or supplements derived from them are consumed) convert ALA to EPA and subsequently DHA.
-This elongation of ALA is inefficient.
-Conversion to DHA is higher in women than in men; this is thought to reflect the need to provide DHA to the fetus and infant during pregnancy and breast feeding.
+The conversion of ALA to DHA is sufficient in the adult and additional DHA is not required in the diet.
+In the infant, the case is less clear; preformed DHA may be required in breastmilk or formula for adequate development, as DHA supplementation in formula was found to improve cognitive development up to one year of age.
+The effects of DHA supplementation in early childhood after one year are unclear.

-The IUPAC Lipid Handbook provides a very large and detailed listing of fat contents of animal and vegetable fats, including ω-3 and -6 oils.
+The IUPAC Lipid Handbook provides a very large and detailed listing of fat contents of animal and vegetable fats, including ω−3 and −6 oils.
 The National Institutes of Health's EFA Education group publishes Essential Fats in Food Oils.
-This lists 40 common oils, more tightly focused on EFAs and sorted by n-6:3 ratio.
+This lists 40 common oils, more tightly focused on EFAs and sorted by n−6:3 ratio.
 Vegetable Lipids as Components of Functional Food lists notable vegetable sources of EFAs as well as commentary and an overview of the biosynthetic pathways involved.
 However, these sources are not in perfect agreement.
 EFA content of vegetable sources varies with cultivation conditions.
 Animal sources vary widely, both with the animal's feed and that the EFA makeup varies markedly with fats from different body parts.